jennifermulroy/Visiting-NYC/README.md

 **Brunch recommendations**

-One of my favorite brunch spots in the city is [Barbounia](https://barbounia.com/).
+One of my favorite brunch spots is [Barbounia](https://barbounia.com/).
 It does not have a view, but it is beautiful and is always a fun scene, especially since it includes $19 unlimited mimosas with brunch!
 Next, I recommend [Industry Kitchen](https://www.industry-kitchen.com/), it is on the water in South Street, fairly close to the Memorial, with beautiful views of the Brooklyn and Manhattan bridges!
 If you are looking for a more 'wild' brunch, [Bagatelle](http://bagatellenyc.com/about/) is a club scene with loud music and dancing!
 Lastly, [RH Rooftop Restaurant New York
 ](https://www.restorationhardware.com/content/category.jsp?context=NewYork) is gorgeous.
 It is in Restoration Hardware's retail store and has a cool vibe.
 If you do not go there for brunch, I recommend stopping there for a drink!

 **Drink recommendations**